rzfeeser/ansible-custom-modules-nasa-api/README.md

 Like most tech nerds, it's always been a dream to work for NASA, so in lieu of actually working for NASA, I did the next best thing and began writing custom Ansible modules around the NASA APIs available on https://api.nasa.gov

-So far (3) custom modules have been created:
+So far (3) custom Ansible modules have been created:

   - nasa_apod
   - nasa_earth